Plant-based protein: are we being duped?

 Research released as part of the multi-industry joint statement from Australia’s meat, poultry and seafood industries found that that six in 10 consumers would be “duped” by the current packaging of plant-based protein, which is allowed to use meat-related terms.

-These figures come from a survey of 1000 Australians, which also found close to 75 percent of those surveyed believe plant-based proteins shouldn’t be described as meat, while 73 percent believe clearer labelling standards for plant-based meat needs to be introduced.
+These figures come from a survey of 1000 Australians, which also found close to 75 percent of those surveyed believe plant-based proteins shouldn’t be described as meat.
+And 73 percent believe clearer labelling standards for plant-based meat needs to be introduced.

 However, Food Frontier – an independent think tank for Australia and New Zealand alternative proteins – has analysed more than 250 plant-based meat alternative products available in Australian supermarkets, and found that all front-of-pack labels used at least one term to clearly show they’re free of meat.
 Eighty-five percent used two or more terms to show they’re meat-free and more than half used three or more terms.
 Only eight percent of products used an unmodified animal meat term in the product name, and there were 68 percent with no animal meat terms in the name at all.